 Where possible, maintain 2m social distancing.
 Where this cannot be followed (e.g. chefs in a kitchen), take mitigating actions, like increasing hand washing.

-What about the furlough scheme?
+What about the furlough scheme? - UK only

 The government’s Coronavirus Job Retention Scheme (furlough) will remain open until 31st of October but workers will be able to return to work part-time with employers paying a percentage towards the salaries of furloughed staff.